 Regulations and guidelines are set out in 45CFR46, 21CFR50, 21CFR56, and other documents from the Office for Human Research Protections (OHRP) and FDA.
 Additional institutional policies and procedures, local, and/or state laws and federal regulations and guidelines may also be applicable.

 C. Specific Guidelines

 1. In addition, human studies involving the transfer of genes must also follow the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines).
 These Guidelines outline responsibilities of institutions, the Institutional Biosafety Committee (IBC), and principal investigators performing this research.
-If an institution receives NIH funds for recombinant DNA (rDNA) research, all human gene transfer trials at that institution are subject to these Guidelines regardless of the funding of the project.
+If an institution receives NIH funds for recombinant nucleic acid molecules research, all human gene transfer trials at that institution are subject to these Guidelines regardless of the funding of the project.